 Which leads to another question: how much life insurance cover do you need/how much do you want the lump sum to be?

-You might be tempted to think this is an elaborate get-rich-quick scheme from beyond the grave and settle on a few million quid, but that’s not quite how it works.
+You might be tempted to think this is an elaborate get-rich-quick scheme from beyond the grave, and settle on a few million quid, but that’s not quite how it works.

-An easy way to think of it is in terms of a monthly income replacement.
 Maybe you’d like to leave behind €2,000 a month – or work on a yearly scale and multiply it out by how many years you’d like your family to be covered for.
-I go into the maths of it all in this article about how much Life Insurance cover you really need.

-A tip: I strongly advise you get cover that lets you renew your policy when you’re older without any health checks.
-If you outlive your policy (yay!) getting re-insured when you’re older and a bit more hobbled will be a lot more expensive (noooo!).
+Otherwise, if you outlive your policy (yay!) getting re-insured when you’re older and a bit more hobbled will be a lot more expensive (noooo!).

 Also, it’s worth it to compare all the insurers and the policies they offer to make sure you’re getting the best deal for you.
-If you’re taking advice from the bank, remember they are tied to one insure so can’t give you advice on other available products.

 If you’re considering applying for Life Insurance before the bub arrives, please complete this questionnaire and I’ll make a recommendation for you.
-Or if you prefer a chat, I’m on 05793 20836.
-Orrrrrrr you can schedule a time that suits here.

 As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!